Facebook Instagram Pinterest

 Fish River Canyon

-If you're into hiking, camping, or just taking in jaw-dropping views, Fish River Canyon is the spot for you.
-Fish River Canyon, the Grand Canyon's less flashy and way harder to reach cousin, is the largest canyon in Africa and second largest in the world.
+Fun fact: This is the second-largest canyon in the world.
 It's so big, you could fit an entire football stadium in it (assuming the football stadium was 160 km/100 miles long and up to 27 km/16 miles wide).

-You can either do the ultimate 4-5-day hike down into the canyon, where you might spot some of Namibia's coolest wildlife, like kudus, antelopes, baboons, and even leopards (if you're lucky, or maybe unlucky, depending on how hungry they are).
+You can do the especially stunning 4-5-day hike down into the canyon, where you might spot some of Namibia's coolest wildlife, like kudus, antelopes, baboons, and even leopards (if you're lucky, or maybe unlucky, depending on how hungry they are).

-For those who aren't up for a multi-day hike, because, who the heck wants to sleep in a tent anyway, fear not!
-There are plenty of shorter hikes available—if you know where to look.
-You aren’t allowed in the canyon for a short hike without a guide, and Fish River Lodge basically has a monopoly on those.
+But that was a bit much for me, I wasn’t up for a multi-day hike.
+Who the heck wants to sleep in a tent?
+Thankfully, there are plenty of shorter and equally beautiful hikes available—if you know where to look.
+You aren’t allowed in the canyon for a short hike without a local guide, and Fish River Lodge basically has a monopoly on those.
 But if you are lucky enough to stay at their incredible canyon-rim bungalows, you won’t even care about the injustice.

 Hobas—a city close to the Fish River Canyon in Namibia